billkarsh/SpikeGLX/sglhome/docs/help/catgt_tshift/catgt_tshift.md

 **Zeroing (CatGT -gfix option)**

-Sometimes the hardware experiences a large electrical insult that affects all channels in a nonunifom way.
+Sometimes the hardware experiences a large electrical insult that affects all channels in a nonuniform way.
 This may arise from licking, chewing, head banging or laser stimulation events.
 In these cases CAR won't work as well.
 CatGT can detect these events and replace them with zeros.